Apple Bank: 20th century

+21st century

 On April 20, 2013, Apple Bank acquired 29 branches and the related deposit accounts and services from Emigrant Savings Bank.
-This acquisition gave Apple a total of 77 branches in greater New York and close to $13 billion in assets.
+This acquisition gave Apple a total of 77 branches in the New York metropolitan area and close to $13 billion in assets.

-In May 2015, the bank opened a branch in Jackson Heights, Queens.
+In May 2015, the bank opened a branch in the Jackson Heights section of Queens.

-In June 2015, the bank opened a second branch in Bay Ridge, Brooklyn, at 426 86th Street.
+In June 2015, the bank opened a second branch in the Bay Ridge section of Brooklyn, at 426 86th Street.

 In October 2015, the bank opened a branch in Monsey, New York.

 In April 2016, Steven C. Bush became chairman, president, and chief executive officer of the bank.

 In February 2021, Apple Bank was fined $12.5 million by the Federal Deposit Insurance Corporation for violations of the Bank Secrecy Act related to anti-money laundering controls.

-In May 2022, Apple Bank established an Equipment Finance Group, led by industry veteran Ken Walters and a team of seven.
+In May 2022, Apple Bank established an Equipment Finance Group, led by Ken Walters and a team of seven.
 The group was created to diversify Apple Bank's lending base and was part of its growing Commercial and Industrial lending practice.
 The move aimed to take advantage of the strong performance and protection that secured loans and leases offer across a range of credit conditions, particularly financing "Critical Use" equipment, which served as a solid asset class within C&I lending.
-Apple Bank's executive team selected Mr. Walters and his team based on their proven track record, vast market knowledge, rock-solid portfolio management skills, and organizational EQ.
-The new platform at Apple Bank served the equipment financing market well, and it nicely complemented the bank's range of secured lending and conservative portfolio.
+Apple Bank's executive team selected Walters.
+The new platform at Apple Bank served the equipment financing market well, and it complemented the bank's range of secured lending and conservative portfolio.

-In September 2022, the bank expanded its branch network to 84 locations with the opening of a new retail branch in Englewood, NJ, which allows it to better serve New Jersey residents.
-With both digital products and access to personal service, Apple Bank provides convenient banking options to customers.
-The bank has remained profitable for 30 consecutive years due to prudent financial and risk management.
-Steven C. Bush is the Chairman, President, and CEO of Apple Bank, while James Matera is the EVP/Chief Retail Banking Officer.
+In September 2022, the bank expanded its branch network to 84 locations with the opening of a new retail branch in Englewood, New Jersey, which allows it to better serve New Jersey residents.
+The bank has remained profitable for 30 consecutive years.
+Steven C. Bush is the chairman, president, and CEO of Apple Bank, and James Matera is the executive vice president and chief retail banking officer.
 As of December, 2021, Apple Bank had $16.1 billion of assets and $14.0 billion of deposits.